#Virukipolicy | T&C*

 A Brief Description Of The Above-Mentioned Plans

-Apollo Munich Health Insurance Company offers Optima Vital Plan.
+HDFC Ergo Health Insurance Company (formerly known as Apollo Munich) offers Optima Vital Plan.
 It is a critical illness insurance policy that pays the policyholder a lump-sum amount for the diagnosed critical illness.
 The amount is paid only after the confirmation of the critical illness or the date of undergoing specified surgery in respect of critical illness.
 The plan provides a wide range of coverage and benefits like second opinion option, portability facility, tax benefit, and sum insured enhancement, etc.

 The plan offers coverage for 37 critical illnesses.
 The amount in a lump sum is paid if the insured gets diagnosed with the illness of defined severity or during the time of undergoing surgery for the covered Illness.
 Mentioned below is the list of illnesses that are covered as follows:-